Unlock Growth: Best High Yield Savings Accounts Today

 Key Takeaways

-• ✓ Funds in HYSAs are FDIC-insured up to $250,000 per depositor, per institution.
+• ✓ FDIC insurance covers up to $250,000 per depositor, per institution, ensuring your money's safety.

 How It Works